Description

 The standard Playfair cipher uses a 5x5 grid containing the 25 letters of the alphabet (I and J are combined).
 This challenge uses a 6x6 variant that accommodates all 26 letters plus 10 digits (0-9), for 36 total characters.
 The key grid is filled with a keyword first (removing duplicates), then the remaining characters in order.
 The extended grid supports encrypting alphanumeric messages without losing digit information.

 - Step 2Decrypt with dCode Playfair decoderNavigate to dCode.fr's Playfair cipher tool.
-Select the 6x6 grid variant, paste the custom alphabet as the key, and enter the ciphertext.
-The decryption produces the plaintext message.
+Select the 6x6 grid variant.
+Paste the alphabet as a single 36-character string with no spaces and no line breaks (concatenate all six rows).
+Enter the ciphertext and submit; the result is the plaintext.

 Learn more